Thailand’s Path to an Inclusive Green Transition: Engaging the Private Sector in Investing in Planet

 UNDP is also working to change the mindset of businesses through environmental cost-benefit analysis, helping them see the long-term benefits of investing in climate adaptation and biodiversity conservation.
 This framework shows companies how they can contribute to local communities, creating a positive feedback loop that benefits both the environment and their bottom line.

-For example, UNDP’s GCF-funded project has introduced multi-size companies to the value of climate adaptation, such as disaster risk reduction and community livelihood enhancement.
-Similarly, UNDP’s Blue Carbon Society project, focused on sustainable mangrove management, has worked with local communities in Phetchaburi to protect mangrove forests, which act as natural buffers against climate change.
+For example, the UNDP’s GCF-funded project has introduced multi-size companies to the value of climate adaptation, such as disaster risk reduction and community livelihood enhancement.
+Similarly, the UNDP’s mangrove management project in collaboration with the Blue Carbon Society and UNDP BIOFIN, focused on sustainable mangrove management, has worked with local communities in Phetchaburi to protect mangrove forests, which act as natural buffers to storm surges and flooding, helping Thailand adapt to climate change more effectively.

 Through these multi-level interventions, UNDP is ensuring that Thailand’s private sector makes better decisions on where and how they invest.
 From business strategies to materials used in construction, companies are becoming active contributors to Thailand’s nationally determined contributions, aiming to increase biodiversity areas by 30% by 2030 and adapt to climate change through resilient practices.